A Look Inside the Roller Coaster of an Infertility Battle | Baby Chick

 You look for something to blame.

 “One of the hardest things to deal with is the anger.
-I don’t like to be angry, but if I do get angry at someone I can yell at them or tell them why.
+I don’t like to be angry, but if I get angry at someone, I can yell at them or tell them why.
 I have something to take my anger out on, but with infertility…. there’s no one to take anything out on.
 There is nothing to blame it on.
 It’s just this big dark cloud above my head with nowhere to go.”

 You mourn.